atomxu10/MultipleImputation_MICE/README.md

 By checking the convergence of the MICE algorithm after using different methods, we can get the number of imputations and iterations.

+**5. Fitting linear regression model using the data set after MICE multiple imputation**

+    Fitting the data set after MICE multiple imputation to a linear regression model to obtain the fitted models (the number of models is the number of imputations).
+Pooling our analyses together from multiple models (pool function) as the final fitting model.
+Estimated values and standard errors of each parameter would be obtained.

+**6. Trying different proportions of missing data**

+    Trying to change the proportions of missing values in step 2, repeat the steps from 3 to 5 to get new model parameters, and comparing the estimated values and standard errors of each parameter of each model.